ostatnicky/kik-api-iphone/README.md

 ## License

+Use of the Kik API is subject to the Terms & Conditions and the Acceptable Use Policy.
+See TERMS.md for details.

-KikAPI is available under the MIT license.
-See the LICENSE file for more info.
+The source for KikAPI is available under the Apache 2.0 license.
+See the LICENSE.md file for details.